Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 4. Green spaces and biodiversity

-The relationship between urban sustainability and carbon footprint
+Urban sustainability and the carbon footprint

 Benefits of urban sustainability

-1. Improved quality of life
+1. Better quality of life

-2. Climate change resilience
+2. Climate resilience

-Cities that adopt urban sustainability measures are better prepared to face the effects of climate change, such as:
+Cities that adopt sustainability measures are better prepared to face the effects of climate change, such as flooding, heatwaves and droughts, through resilient infrastructure and early warning systems.

 3. Economic growth